Jadens-arc/Penny/README.md

 This app was largely inspired by [Sabrina Cruz from Answer in Progress](https://youtu.be/semHAO-AEn0)

 Yes I am aware that this removes a lot of the creative element of bullet journaling but in exchange it provides one of the safest places to introspect.
-More create features are in the pipeline.
+More create features are in the pipeline and feel free to branch this repo and make your own creative additions for your life.